freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Sentences should be clear and concise with minimal jargon.
 If used, jargon should be immediately defined in plain English.

 Keep paragraphs short (around 1-4 sentences).
-People are more likely to read several short paragraphs, rather than a wall of text.
+People are more likely to read several short paragraphs than a wall of text.

 Challenge text should use the second person ("you") to help to give it a conversational tone.
-This way, the text and instructions seem to speak directly to the camper, working through the challenge.
+This way the text and instructions seem to speak directly to the camper working through the challenge.
 Try to avoid using the first person ("I", "we", "let's", and "us").

 Don't use outbound links.
 These interrupt the flow.
 Campers should never have to google anything during these challenges.
 If there are resources you think campers would benefit from, add them to the challenge's Guide-related article.

-You can add diagrams, if absolutely necessary.
+You can add diagrams if absolutely necessary.

 Don't use emojis or emoticons in challenges. freeCodeCamp has a global community, and the cultural meaning of an emoji or emoticon may be different around the world.
 Also, emojis can render differently on different systems.